nhaar/clubpenguinisland-igt/README.md

 The code in this repository contains C# code meant to be injected into the decompiled game code.
 I recommend using [dnSpy](https://github.com/dnSpy/dnSpy) to decompile and edit the code.

 To inject the code properly, first change the LoadingController class in the Disney.Kelowna.Common namespace in UnityShared.dll just like in  `loadingcontroller.cs `.
 Then, change the main script, which should be one that runs every frame and is initialized at the beginning, according to  `main.cs `.
-I've picked ZoneTransitionService from the ClubPenguin class in ReMix-Game.dll, if that is to be changed the other code will need to be changed too.
-The other two things to change is the QuestService class, in the ClubPenguin.Adventure namespace and the GameSettings class in the ClubPenguin namespace, both in the ReMix-Game.dll, which you can copy the code in  `questservice.cs ` and  `gamesettings.cs `.
-If using dnSpy and you get a compile error, make sure you are editing a method and not the class, and if you are still getting a weird decompile issue close the dll you are editing and open it again as that (this always happens to me a few times in the same few scrips).
+I've picked ZoneTransitionService from the ClubPenguin namespace in ReMix-Game.dll, if that is to be changed the other code will need to be changed too.
+The other two things to change are the QuestService class, in the ClubPenguin.Adventure namespace and the GameSettings class in the ClubPenguin namespace, both of which are in ReMix-Game.dll.
+For those, you can copy the code in  `questservice.cs ` and  `gamesettings.cs `.
+If you are using dnSpy and you get a compiling error, make sure you are editing a method and not the class, and if you are still getting a weird decompile issue, close the dll you are editing and open it again as that (this always happens to me a few times in the same few scrips).